Proven-Paradox/shaper-system/Handbook.md

 Lessons are described in more detail in Chapter 7.

 ### Talents
 Talents represent significantly more impactful modifications to your character’s abilities.
-They either apply more broadly or have much higher influence than Lessons, and as such they are only available at first level, and then when you reach a level divisible by 5 (5, 10, 15…).
+They either apply more broadly or have much higher influence than Lessons, and as such they are only available at first [Level](#level), and then when you reach a Level divisible by 5 (5, 10, 15…).
 They have no cost to purchase.

 Talents are described in more detail in Chapter 8.